godotengine/godot-docs/classes/class_xrserver.rst

 - :ref:`XRInterface<class_XRInterface>` **find_interface** **(** :ref:`String<class_String>` name **)** |const|

 Finds an interface by its ``name``.
-For instance, if your project uses capabilities of an AR/VR platform, you can find the interface for that platform by name and initialize it.
+For example, if your project uses capabilities of an AR/VR platform, you can find the interface for that platform by name and initialize it.

 ----